-In spring 2021 we have started the new project "Improving skills of NGOs of EECCA-states to participate in procedures according to the UNECE SEA Protocol" were the European ECO Forum works together with Resource and Analysis Center "Society and Environment" (Ukraine) and Oekobuero (Austria).
-Within the project we have organised training for EECCA region NGOs on how SEA can be applied to infrastructure plans/programmes related to transport sector.
-That resulted in selection of 5 NGOs who are performing a moot SEA process (reports) using real infrastructure plans or programmes as a testing material.
-In the future these organisations will serve as excellence centers and will be able to help and advice others to use SEA for future plans and programmes.
+In spring 2021 we started the project "Improving skills of NGOs of EECCA-states to participate in procedures according to the UNECE SEA Protocol" were the European ECO Forum worked together with Resource and Analysis Center "Society and Environment" (Ukraine) and Oekobuero (Austria).
+Within the project we organised training for EECCA region NGOs on how SEA can be applied to infrastructure plans/programmes related to transport sector.
+That resulted in selection of 5 NGOs who were performing a moot SEA process (reports) using real infrastructure plans or programmes as a testing material.
+Now the project is over and these organisations can serve as the SEA Excellence Centers and will be able to help and advice others to use SEA for future plans and programmes.
 The five NGOs are: Ecohome (Belarus), Research-Intellectual Club "Dialogue of Generations"(RICDOG)(Georgia, Center for Environmental abd Legal Initiative "Globus" (Kazakhstan), Public organisation "Youth Group for Environmental Protection" in Sughd region (Tajikistan) and Black Sea Women's Club (Ukraine).
 The project is funded by the German Federal Environmental Ministry's Advisory Assistance Programme (AAP) for environmental protection in the countries of Central and Eastern Europe, the Caucasus and Central Asia and other countries neighbouring the European Union.
 It is supervised by the German Environment Agency (UBA).
 You will find all information about this project in a separate page of this website called Espoo Convention.

 UNECE will support Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova and Ukraine to further enhance strategic environmental assessment (SEA) and transboundary environmental impact assessment (EIA) to prevent and mitigate damage to the environment and health from economic growth.
 This will contribute to a major EU-funded programme aiming at greening national economies and promoting sustainable development in the six Eastern Partnership countries.